Shared space

 Shared space is an urban design approach that minimises the segregation between modes of road user.
-This is done by removing features such as kerbs, road surface markings, traffic signs, and traffic lights.
+This is done by removing features such as curbs, road surface markings, traffic signs, and traffic lights.
 Hans Monderman and others have suggested that, by creating a greater sense of uncertainty and making it unclear who has priority, drivers will reduce their speed, in turn reducing the dominance of vehicles, reducing road casualty rates, and improving safety for other road users.

 Shared space design can take many different forms depending on the level of demarcation and segregation between different transportation modes.
 Variations of shared space are often used in urban settings, especially those that have been made nearly car-free (autoluwe), and as part of living streets within residential areas.
 As a separate concept, "shared space" normally applies to semi-open spaces on busier roads, and here it is controversial.

 Shared space is often opposed by organisations representing the interests of blind, partially sighted, and deaf people, who usually express a preference for the clear separation of pedestrian and vehicular traffic.